RealmRazer/hollowed_blight/content/World Knowledge/Time/Calender/Calendar.md

   - time
 ---
 # Overview
 The world of [[Klei]] functions using a simple 6 period calendar.
-Each "month" on the calendar is attributed to a point of worship for the great [[Numera|Numeran]] religion.
+Each "month" on the calendar is attributed to a point of worship for the [[Numera|Numeran]] religion.
 Additionally, each month is broken down into roughly 7-10 "weeks," each comprising of 8 "days."

 ## Years
 Years for the current time period are counted from the establishment of the first clerical order of [[Numera]].
 The establishment of [[Numera|Numeran]] faith led to a major period of peace in [[Aboa]] and is honored throughout [[Klei]].
-To denote the time period, any numerical representation of the year is preceded by the abbreviation "NL" for the new journey's light.
+To denote the time period, any numerical representation of the year is preceded by the abbreviation "NL", New Light, for the new journey's beginnings.

-The year at the start of _The Hollowed Blight_ is NL 223.
+The year at the start of _[[content/index|The Hollowed Blight]]_ is NL 223.

 ## Months
 Months reflect the original tenets of [[Numera]].
 Each "year" under the calendar is a reflection of a full pilgrimage that might have been taken by early acolytes.
 As such, the months symbolize the completion of a full journey and the start of a new one.
-In order, the a year is broken down as:
+In order, a year is broken down as:

 * [[Nativ]]
 * [[Irementu]]